Alton1998/CoronoVirus-Image-Project/Project_Contents.md

 <img width=300 src="file-formats.png" title="Fig. 2 Covid File formats distribution"/>

+The COVID images that we have filtered does not have `.gz` files.

 ## References
 - [1]. ist COVID, W. What is COVID-19?.
 - [2].
 Mangal, A., Kalia, S., Rajgopal, H., Rangarajan, K., Namboodiri, V., Banerjee, S., & Arora, C. (2020).
 CovidAID: COVID-19 detection using chest X-ray. arXiv preprint arXiv:2004.09803.